Aegon IV Targaryen

 Aegon began his reign when he was young, vigorous, robust, and handsome but ended it old, corrupt and morbidly obese.
 By the end of it he was bloated and fat.
 His eyes were almost lost in the fat of his face, his legs too weak to support his belly.
 He had a small mouth and a large beard used in an attempt to cover the fat of his neck and face.
 He wore a new crown he had made, huge and heavy, red gold, each of its points a dragon head with gemstone eyes.
 On his coinage, he was depicted with a beard.

-Aegon was the eldest son of the King's Hand, Prince Viserys Targaryen, and his wife, Larra Rogare.
-He grew up during the rule of his uncle, King Aegon III.
 In 139 AC, his mother Larra returned to her native Lys, where she died in 145 AC.
 In 153 AC, Viserys had Aegon married to his sister, Princess Naerys, with Aegon III's blessing.
 Their marriage was an unhappy one.
 Naerys had a better relationship with her second brother, Prince Aemon, for he knew how to make her laugh and had something of the piety she had, while Aegon did not.
-When Aegon and Naerys were wed in the early months of 153 AC, Aemon quarrelled with Aegon at the wedding feast, and Naerys wept during the bedding.
+When Aegon and Naerys were wed in the early months of 153 AC, Aemon quarreled with Aegon at the wedding feast, and Naerys wept during the bedding.
 Aegon's first child with Naerys, Prince Daeron, was born on the last day of 153 AC.

-As a young prince, Aegon accompanied his cousin, King Daeron "the Young Dragon", in his Conquest of Dorne, as did Aegon's younger brother, Prince Aemon "the Dragonknight", who had joined the Kingsguard.
-After the Submission of Sunspear, Aegon was tasked by King Daeron I to escort the highborn Dornish hostages to King's Landing.
-One of these hostages, Cassella Vaith, became one of Aegon's mistresses for a few years.
+As a young prince, Aegon accompanied his cousin, King Daeron "the Young Dragon", in his conquest of Dorne, as did Aegon's younger brother, Prince Aemon "the Dragonknight", who had joined the Kingsguard.
+After the submission of Sunspear, Aegon was tasked by King Daeron I to escort the highborn Dornish hostages to King's Landing.
+One of these hostages, Lady Cassella Vaith, became one of Aegon's mistresses for a few years.

 When Baelor the Blessed became king after Daeron's death in Dorne, Baelor dissolved his marriage to his sister-wife, Daena, and imprisoned her and his other sisters in comfortable confinement of the Maidenvault so the sight of her would not tempt him or the men of his court to carnal thoughts.
 That did not stop Daena from escaping her confinement on three occasions, one time with the help of her cousin, Aegon.
 Daena became pregnant, refused to say who the father was, and was dubbed "Daena the Defiant" for her willfulness.
 In time she gave birth to Aegon's son who she named Daemon.